Adding a Video to Keynote in 3 Easy Steps

 Click on the video file.
 Open the inspector, go to the build inspector and choose start movie.
 Optionally you can Open the drawer and have the video start automatically after the transition.
 This allows you to have the video play as soon as you advance the slide.

-2 thoughts on “Adding a Video to Keynote in 3 Easy Steps
+2 responses to “Adding a Video to Keynote in 3 Easy Steps”

 1. Hi Alice!
 Thank you for your blog entry on this topic!
 I wonder if you could please advise me on a way to publish a Keynote with embedded videos.
 What would be the best format?
 I would like to make sure all of my students would be able to play the videos….Thank you very much!